genomicsclass/leanpub/manuscript/qr_and_regression.md

-## The QR decomposition (Advanced)
+## The QR Factorization (Advanced)

-We have seen that to calculate the LSE we need to invert a marix.
+We have seen that in order to calculate the LSE, we need to invert a matrix.
 We have shown how to use solve.
-It turns out that solve is not a stable solution.
-When coding LSE computation we use the QR decomposition.
+However, solve is not a stable solution.
+When coding LSE computation, we use the QR decomposition.

 ### Inverting {$$}\mathbf{X^\top X}{/$$}

-To miminize the RSS:
+To minimize the RSS:

 {$$}
 (\mathbf{Y}-\mathbf{X}\boldsymbol{\beta})^\top